Difference between revisions of "Nobuntu" - Pindula

 Background

-Nobuntu was formed on realizing the absence of an all female professional a-cappella group in Bulawayo and Zimbabwe as a whole.
+Nobuntu was formed in 2011 upon realizing the non-existence of an all female imbube group in Bulawayo and Zimbabwe as a whole.
 The ensemble's mission is the belief that music is the most important and original wheel of change, way of expression of a new generation of young women singers with the uniqueness to transcend racial, tribal, religious, gender and economic boundaries.
 Nobuntu celebrates through their songs and dance the identities of being an African woman.
 Their voices, energy and their breathtaking performance on stage is an experience that communicates with the human side of anyone.
-The name "Nobuntu" is an African concept that values Humbleness, Love, Purpose, Unity and Family from a Woman perspective.[1]
+The name "Nobuntu" is derived from an African concept which means "Mother of Humanity", that values Humility, Love, Purpose, Unity and Family, all from a woman's perspective.[1]
+Their defining acclamation has been breaking through what has historically been perceived as a male dominated genre.
+They are one of the few female imbube groups around the world.
+Their multilingual attitude to music has enabled them to capture the audience of many as they sing in Ndebele, Shona, Tonga and English languages that are popular locally regionally and internationally.
 Nobuntu is a group of women who started off singing in different groups and platforms in Bulawayo.
 Coming together was a masterstroke and making it work and monetising the craft is the plan.

 Group Members